Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Main Results

 \section{Main Results}

 In this section, we first introduce a modified layered graph that allows us to incorporate the budget constraint into the graph's structure and transform the dynamic CBG into a path planning problem.
-Then, we present an extended analysis of algorithm \textsc{Edge} of which the regret is bounded with high confidence.
-After that, we formalize the \texttt{LagrangeBwK} algorithm using the \textsc{Edge} algorithm as a subroutine for the budget-constrained dynamic CBG model.
+Then, we present an extended analysis of algorithm \textsc{Edge} in which the realized regret is bounded with high probability.
+After that, we formalize the algorithm \texttt{LagrangeBwK-Edge} using \textsc{Edge} as a subroutine for \texttt{LagrangeBwK} tailored to the budget-constrained dynamic CBG model.